Fashion Illustration using Procreate app, by Laura Volpintesta

 If you look at the sketch above/below, you can see the texture of the “paper” showing through the pastel media / brush that I used in the Procreate app.

-The interesting thing in Procreate is that the base paper is totally smooth in appearance though.
+The interesting thing in Procreate is that the base paper is totally smooth in appearance.
 In Tayasui app, it’s easy to start with a textural page before I begin sketching, so I can see the grit of the paper even before I draw on it.

-I used a neutral pencil to show this layered look and then a colored pencil for the mega-polka-dots in the jacket, but since we were doing a 10 minute sketch during this outfit, those are the only details i captured.
+I used a neutral pencil to show this layered look (above) and then a colored pencil for the mega-polka-dots in the jacket.
+Since we were doing a 10 minute sketch studying this outfit, those are the only details i captured.

 The exaggerated suede boots were a hoot, the only think I wish I had time for (and I can always go back to add ) in this fashion illustration is the skin tone, boot color, skirt color, and jacket background color.